SAP Ordering for Multiple Customers in eCommerce

 In a Magento-SAP integrated B2B eCommerce store, the user logs in from Magento.
 With the multiple sold-to enhancement that we build in Magento, that user can have multiple buying accounts associated with one login.
 Within Magento itself, the user can select which sold-to they want to start looking at products for.

 This opens up lots of possibilities.
 For example, we can configure an eCommerce integration so that, when the user logs in and selects a sold-to, Magento provides a personalized catalog that is relevant to that sold-to.

 For the proxy salesperson working at a distributor that sells on consignment, that’s powerful technology.
-It literally makes life easier.
+It literally makes life easier and simplifies SAP ordering.

 The new problem: Finding the correct sold-to